Duo Security will be exhibiting at VMworld 2015, hosted at the Moscone Center in San Francisco, California from August 30-September 3!

 Financial credentials and data are often stolen due to major mobile app flaws, including authentication bypass, privilege escalation and weak password security.

-Last week we [announced](//company/press-releases/duo-security-expands-research-division-adding-four-top-industry-experts) the addition of more big brains to the Duo Labs research team.
-This, of course, is not to say that the existing team members were not doing a valiant and impressive job, but more to announce our expanded and renewed focus on applied security research.
-The new members of our team are myself, as the director of security research, as well as Mikhail Davidov, Mark Loveless and Darren Kemp who have joined our existing team.
+Last week Duo announced the addition of more big brains to the Duo Labs research team to expand and renew focus on applied security research.
+The new members are Steve Manzuik as Director of Security Research, as well as Mikhail Davidov, Mark Loveless and Darren Kemp.

 According to a new report, the Infoblox DNS Threat Index (PDF), phishing is growing in a big way, increasing 74 percent in the second quarter of 2015.